openshift-psap/blog-microshift-gpus/README.md

-## Verify the GPU installed on your system
+## Verify the GPU installed on your system (Step 2)
 ```bash
 # lspci -nnv |grep -i nvidia
 17:00.0 3D controller [0302]: NVIDIA Corporation GA100GL [A30 PCIe] [10de:20b7] (rev a1)
 	Subsystem: NVIDIA Corporation Device [10de:1532]
 ```

-## Remove the Nouveau kernel Driver module (otherwise the Nvidia driver will not load), then install the Nvidia Driver
+## Remove the Nouveau kernel Driver module (otherwise the Nvidia driver will not load), then install the Nvidia Driver (Step 3)
 At this point in time the "latest" pre-compiled kernel modules for the Nvidia driver supports kernel version 4.18.0-372.32.1, as shown in [Nvidia's precompiled kmod driver package table](https://developer.download.nvidia.com/compute/cuda/repos/rhel8/x86_64/precompiled/), so "latest" is chosen here.
 ```bash
 echo 'blacklist nouveau' >> /etc/modprobe.d/blacklist.conf